electron/electron/docs/api/webview-tag.md

 <webview src="https://www.github.com/" disablewebsecurity></webview>
 ```

-A `Boolean`.
+A `boolean`.
 When this attribute is present the guest page will have web security disabled.
 Web security is enabled by default.

 ### `partition`